 An eligible employer who receives these grants is required to keep records proving how the money was spent.
 While the SVOG dates are flexible, the funds for RRF must be put to use by March 11, 2023 for eligible purposes.

-How to apply for employee retention credit retroactively?
+How do I qualify for employee retention credit?

 Is Employee Retention Credit Taxable